With vaccine drawing closer, U.S. tops 15 million coronavirus cases

 President Donald Trump, who will be succeeded by President-elect Joe Biden on Jan.
 20, has downplayed public health measures such as mask-wearing and social distancing to halt the virus spread, focusing instead on vaccine development.

-Trump was to sign an executive order on Tuesday intended to ensure that priority access for COVID-19 vaccines procured by the U.S. government is given to the American people before assisting other nations.
+Trump signed an executive order on Tuesday intended to ensure that priority access for COVID-19 vaccines procured by the U.S. government is given to the American people before assisting other nations.

-Dr. Moncef Slaoui, a leader of the administration’s Operation Warp Speed vaccine development program, said on Tuesday he was confident there will be enough vaccines to immunize 70% to 80% of the U.S. population by mid-May.
+Dr. Moncef Slaoui, a leader of the administration’s Operation Warp Speed vaccine development program, said on Tuesday vaccinations could begin in the United States as early as next week, and that he was confident there will be enough vaccines to immunize 70% to 80% of the U.S. population by mid-May.

 But Slaoui, speaking in an interview with Fox News, said he was more worried about the number of Americans who reject medical science and fear vaccines are unsafe or a conspiracy to harm the public than he was about supply issues.